tmarktaylor/phmutest/tests/md/printer.md

 assert False, "fail here to show captured stdout and stderr."
 ```

-## Output blocks can only check stdout.
+## Output blocks can only check stdout

 This block passes.